Homemade Wet Dog Food: 15 Moisture-Rich Recipes Your Dog Will Love

 5

-Add broth and pumpkin puree, stirring until desired wet consistency is reached.
+Add broth and pumpkin puree until desired wet consistency is reached.

 6